jliagouris/UCDS/index.md

 In the third part, we will focus on techniques that help users understand execution performance.
 We will discuss traditional and causal profiling, end-to-end tracing, root-cause analysis, and invariant checking techniques.

 At the end of the course, successful students will have a solid understanding of:
-- techniques that help humans understand the outputs and performance of data processing pipelines
+- techniques that provide insights into the outputs and performance of data processing pipelines
 - the challenges and trade-offs one needs to consider when designing systems with a focus on explainability and performance clarity

 ## Prerequisites